EmilioFC99/qobuz-dl/README.md

 ## Features & Ultimate Additions

 * **[NEW] Automatic Lyrics Engine:** Fetches and injects synchronized (`.lrc`) and unsynchronized lyrics using LRCLIB (with a Genius fallback API).
+* **[NEW] Audiophile & DAP Friendly (Roon Ready):** Metadata, cover art, and embedded lyrics are meticulously formatted to ensure perfect out-of-the-box compatibility with Roon servers and standalone Digital Audio Players (DAPs).
 * **[NEW] Digital Booklet Generation:** Automatically compiles a `.txt` file with a complete tracklist (including track durations), full credits, metadata, and album reviews for every download.
 * **[NEW] Segmented Download & Remuxing:** Bypasses Akamai CDN throttling with a high-speed, multithreaded segmented download engine and automatic FFmpeg remuxing.
 * **[NEW] Smart Quality Fallback:** Automatically downgrades to the next best available quality if the requested tier is restricted by the server, ensuring your download queue never crashes.